Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Persistent Depressive Disorder (Dysthymia).md

 What is PDD (dysthymia)?
 Persistent depressive disorder (PDD) is a type of chronic depression that’s, well, persistent.
 While other types of depression can cause episodes that go on for days, weeks, or sometimes months before resolving, PDD symptoms generally last for 2 or more years.

-About 2.5%Trusted Source of U.S. adults experience PDD during their lives.
+About 2.5% of U.S. adults experience PDD during their lives.
 Nearly half of them will be severely impaired by the disorder.

 Experts aren’t sure what exactly causes PDD, but many believe it may be the result of a chemical imbalance in the brain or triggered by stress brought on by environmental factors, genetics, or trauma.